Experimental graybox quantum system identification and control

 Our protocol for training and testing models and controllers is schematically depicted in Fig.~\ref{protocol}.
 It starts with preparing a dataset that will be used to train and test the machine learning BB.
 The dataset consists of examples.
 Each example is made of the $M$ control inputs $\mathbf{V}$ and the $N^2$ outputs of the model $P_{j\rightarrow k}$.
 So we start by generating random values for our control, let the system evolve, then perform the measurements and obtain the probabilities $P_{j\rightarrow k}$.
 We repeat this for the $N$ input states we consider to obtain all the outputs.
 The procedure is repeated for multiple examples.
 The number of examples of the dataset depends on the particular structure of the ML model, the noise level in the experiment, and the acceptable performance level.
 Generally, the larger dataset is, the better the ML algorithm will perform.
+In our previous work \cite{youssry2020modeling}, only computer simulated datasets were considered.
+In this paper, we create and test experimental datasets.
+This comes with many challenges including performing the experiment itself, the limited dataset size (to be feasible to collect), and the presence of noise not modeled by the quantum dynamics.
+In particular, initially, we found that statistical noise caused inconsistencies in the dataset, resulting in a poor performance of the method.
+As a result, we modified the dataset collection protocol, in particular the normalization of output power measurements as discussed in Supplementary Materials C. This new step improved the performance of the ML significantly.

 After the dataset is collected, it is split into the training and testing subsets, and the ML model is trained.
-The purpose of training is to minimize a cost function given by the standard mean square error (MSE) between the predictions and actual model outputs from the training dataset.
+The purpose of training is to minimize a loss function that measures the distance between the predictions and actual outputs from the training dataset.
+In \cite{youssry2020modeling}, the loss function measured the similarity between waveforms, because the model was modeling drift, and the RMSprop algorithm \cite{rmsprop} was used for the training.
+Here, we use the standard mean square error (MSE) as a loss function and use the ADAM algorithm \cite{Adam} for training.
 Once the model is trained, its parameters are fixed and do not change in any of the remaining protocol stages.
 Next, the model is evaluated using the testing dataset, and its predictions are compared to the true corresponding values.
-The testing examples are not included in the optimization procedure, so they provide an unbiased evaluation on the performance of the model.
+The testing examples are not included in the optimization procedure, so they provide an unbiased evaluation of the performance of the model.